2x10GbE ports / 4xGbE ports / 24 TB / 10 Gbps peak capture speed / 5 Gbps minimum sustained capture speed at 6 million

 The USC10G3 provides full wirespeed packet capture up to 10Gbps and its uses are numerous.
 Whether deployed in corporate, banking, healthcare, university or government settings, the USC10G3ís secure and flexible operation aids in the management, auditing and troubleshooting of data networks, easing the workload and increasing the effectiveness of busy IT network administrators.
 An indispensable cybersecurity and diagnostics tool that reduces the time-to-resolution of network events, the USC10G3 remains effective and relevant for the long-term, through and beyond the development of new malware variants and hacking techniques.

-Combining 2 10-Gbps ports, 4 1-Gbps ports and 24 TB continuous-loop storage with ease of use, the USC10G3 is a packet capture powerhouse with extreme flexibility, capable of monitoring up to six networks in dedicated SPAN/mirror mode and up to three in inline mode.
+Combining 2 10-Gbps ports, 4 1-Gbps ports and 24 TB continuous-loop storage with ease of use, the USC10G3 is a packet capture powerhouse with extreme flexibility, capable of monitoring up to six networks in dedicated SPAN/mirror mode and up to three in inline mode (read a comparison of inline and SPAN capture).
 A peak capture speed of 10 Gbps and minimum sustained capture speed of 5 Gbps (at 6 million packets per second) ensure reliable, full capture of every packet header and payload.

 The USC10G3 is truly operational straight out of the box: connect it to the network, power it up and it automatically starts passing and recording traffic Ė no configuration required.
 Launch the supplied Windows-based menu-driven management utility when ready and answer the simple questions to retrieve data or check status (management utilities for Linux environments).
 The USC10G3 is technology at its best: it handsomely fulfills a complex task, has broad usability and integrates easily into the existing network environment.
 Its key features include:

 GPS time synchronization ensures that the data captured by the USC10G3 is accurately timestamped, which, along with high-resolution timestamping to one one-millionth of a second, enables exacting event reconstruction and assists in the forensic analysis of the data.
 For additional data management and analytics features, the USC10G4 integrates with our management and analytics server.